 I additionally contribute to a broader literature on short-term subsidies and long-run effects in health and sanitation.
 There is growing interest in studying how short-term interventions impact household behavior in the longer run (Bouguen et al., 2019).
 In some cases, long run and spillover effects account for a substantial fraction of the overall impacts of a particular intervention (Baird et al., 2016; Ozier, 2018), and persistent long run effects can significantly alter cost effectiveness estimates (Allcott and Rogers, 2014; Nakajima, 2020).
-The question of whether and how to subsidize technologies, particularly in the presence of health externalities and peer effects, has long been a question of both academic and policy interest.6 On the one hand, Dupas (2014b) highlights the potential for short-run subsidies to increase long-run demand for experience goods.7 On the other hand, Fischer et al. (2019) find lower demand for health products following free distribution when the health benefits are not as easily assessed.
-In keeping with Dupas (2014b), I find evidence suggestive of long-run demand increases following past experiences with subsidies.
-In this context, however, I find that demand fades with time absent further intervention,8 and that long-run demand increases may be driven in part by spillovers to neighbors of past subsidy recipients.
+The question of whether and how to subsidize technologies, particularly in the presence of health externalities and peer effects, has long been a question of both academic and policy interest.
+On the one hand, Dupas (2014b) highlights the potential for short-run subsidies to increase long-run demand for experience goods.
+On the other hand, Fischer et al. (2019) find lower demand for health products following free distribution when the health benefits are not as easily assessed.
+In keeping with Dupas (2014b), I find evidence suggestive of long-run demand fades with time absent further intervention, and that long-run demand increases may be driven in part by spillovers to neighbors of past subsidy recipients.

-Finally, this paper builds on work demonstrating the role of price reductions in encouraging households to change sanitation behavior and invest in environmental quality.
-High prices for mechanized desludging are a common feature of urban areas, and households generally exhibit low willingness to pay at market prices (Jenkins et al., 2015; Burt et al., 2019; Peletz et al., 2020).
-Similarly, liquidity constraints significantly depress willingness to pay for latrines (Ben Yishay et al., 2017).
+Finally, this paper builds on work demonstrating the role of price reductions and information in encouraging households to change sanitation behavior and invest in environmental quality.
+Households generally exhibit low willingness to pay at market prices for mechanized desludging and latrines (Jenkins et al., 2015; Ben Yishay et al., 2017; Burt et al., 2019; Peletz et al., 2020; Armand et al., 2023).
 Johnson and Lipscomb (2021) demonstrate the potential for targeting subsidies through a matching platform to increase mechanized adoption in a highly cost-effective way.
-Desludging a pit is a regular choice with visible consequences for households and neighborhoods.
+Platforms and apps could also be used to provide targeted, timely information on environmental risks (Pakhtigian et al., 2024).
+Desludging a pit is a regular choice with visible environmental consequences for neighborhood cleanliness.
 The platform may facilitate overall increases in mechanized desludging by reducing matching frictions between households and service providers, although my data is not sufficient to detect underlying changes in household sanitation choices.
-Understanding the potential for learning and past experience to drive long term, persistent behavioral change in household sanitation choices is key to designing optimal sanitation policy.
-I contribute to this literature by demonstrating the dynamics of consumer matching platform use in response to multiple short-term subsidies, and discuss how funders may use targeted, concentrated subsidies to achieve greater benefits when
+Understanding the potential for learning and past experience to drive long term, persistent behavioral change in household

-6Examples include, but are not limited to, Kremer and Miguel (2007); Hoffmann et al. (2009); Banerjee et al. (2010); Cohen and Dupas (2010); Oster and Thornton (2012); Dupas (2014a); Tarozzi et al. (2014); Cohen et al. (2015); Baird et al. (2016).
+&lt;sup>7Examples include, but are not limited to, Kremer and Miguel (2007); Hoffmann et al. (2009); Banerjee et al. (2010); Cohen and Dupas (2010); Oster and Thornton (2012); Dupas (2014a); Tarozzi et al. (2014); Cohen et al. (2015); Baird et al. (2016).
 Beyond health and sanitation, Parry and Small (2009) find public transit subsidies to be highly welfare improving at conventional levels, accounting for externalities including congestion, pollution, accident risk, and economies of scale.

-7Carter et al. (2021) similarly identify long-run changes in fertilizer adoption from short-run subsidies, and further demonstrate that decision spillovers account for a large portion of subsidy-induced gains.
+&lt;sup>8Carter et al. (2021) similarly identify long-run changes in fertilizer adoption from short-run subsidies, and further demonstrate that decision spillovers account for a large portion of subsidy-induced gains.

-8This result is consistent with findings in the literature on habit formation.
+&lt;sup>9This result is consistent with findings in the literature on habit formation.
 Caro-Burnett et al. (2021) find subsidies induce short-term changes in adoption of improved toilets, but behavior changes decay over time and become statistically indistinguishable from control-group participants.
 Hussam et al. (2021) similarly find that financial incentives increase handwashing, but the effects decay over time.